AyushiSahai/weather-email-automation-n8n/README.md

 - Send alerts only when rain is expected.
 - Include weather forecasts instead of current conditions.
 - Support notifications through Telegram or Slack.
+- Support multiple cities
+- Send alerts only during severe weather
+- Deliver notifications to Telegram or Slack
+- Customize the email frequency
 - Add AI-generated weather summaries.

 ---